mgr/dashboard: retrieve "Data Health" info from dashboard backend

 in order to show it in Landing Page.

-#5 Updated by Boris Ranto 25 days ago
+#5 Updated by Boris Ranto about 2 months ago

 I have been looking into this and I have a couple of notes: